Sixth Form qualification provision and rationale

 It is the School’s pedagogical preference that each course is delivered in line with its design, i.e.:

 A levels follow a linear structure and are delivered without public examinations in Year 12, i.e. students do not sit AS exams.
-Our students sat internal exams in June in Year 12, which were set and marked at a level at least as demanding as AS Level.
+Our students sat internal assessments remotely in June in Year 12, and internal assessments in September in Year 13, which were set and marked at a level at least as demanding as AS Level.

 Cambridge Pre-U subjects follow a linear structure and are delivered with public examinations in Year 13 only.
-Our students sat internal exams in June in Year 12 for Pre-U subjects (except Pre-U Art, where an interim portfolio was assessed).
+We offer this specification for German.
+Our students sat internal assessments remotely in June in Year 12, and internal assessments in September in Year 13.